Deliver services on our behalf (Right to Challenge)

 - and where to find advice and guidance.

-Facing the Challenge will involve thinking very differently about how we deliver services to make the most of every penny we spend.
-This will involve talking to people who use our services, Kent’s communities and potential providers of services.
-At this time of change, we would encourage anyone who is interested in delivering a Kent County Council service to contact us first so we can discuss your idea as part of our transformation plans.
-You can contact the service directly, or email us at email@example.com.
+We would encourage anyone who is interested in delivering a Kent County Council service to contact us first so we can discuss your idea.
+You can contact the service directly, or email us at firstname.lastname@example.org.